top of page

 Physical Difficulty: Easy/Moderate

-Focus: Birding, Photography, Wildlife, Culture
+Focus: Birding, Photography, Wildlife

 Group size: 8 + 1 Leader + Local Guides